lancenacabuan/Shaliah/README.md

 Proverbs 8 portrays Wisdom as a woman calling humanity to life and as present before or during God’s creation.
 The poetry is vivid and has generated interpretations ranging from literary personification to heavenly hypostasis.<sup id="cite-12-1"><a href="#source-12" aria-label="Source 12">[12]</a></sup> Sirach 24 intensifies the imagery: Wisdom comes from the mouth of the Most High, dwells in heaven, traverses creation, and is commanded by the Creator to make her dwelling in Israel; the chapter then identifies this Wisdom with Torah.<sup id="cite-13-1"><a href="#source-13" aria-label="Source 13">[13]</a></sup> Wisdom of Solomon 7 describes Wisdom as a pure emanation of divine glory, a reflection of eternal light, a mirror of God’s activity, and an image of divine goodness.<sup id="cite-14-1"><a href="#source-14" aria-label="Source 14">[14]</a></sup>

-These texts establish a crucial possibility.
+These texts provide historically relevant evidence for a range of Jewish ways of describing divine Wisdom and mediation.
 Jewish monotheistic discourse could use personal, cosmic, radiant, image-bearing, and mediatorial language for God’s Wisdom without offering the later Nicene formula.
 Scholars continue to debate whether particular texts present mere personification, a quasi-personal hypostasis, or something more substantial.<sup id="cite-15-1"><a href="#source-15" aria-label="Source 15">[15]</a></sup> The debate itself warns against assuming that elevated language carries only one metaphysical meaning.

 ### 5.2 Wisdom Becomes Historically Localized